Root for your favourite, as Tree of the Year shortlist is revealed

-They are just two of six charismatic contenders shortlisted by the Woodland Trust in the search for Northern Ireland's Tree of the Year 2017.
+A fairy thorn that guards the grave of an evil wizard, and a monster of a giant redwood – they are just two of six amazing contenders shortlisted by the Woodland Trust in the search for Northern Ireland’s Tree of the Year 2018.

 The competition aims to highlight and celebrate the country’s remarkable, yet unsung, trees.
 And members of the public are asked to play a part by simply voting for their favourite from the final shortlist.

 Northern Ireland’s six splendid specimens, chosen by experts from across a number of organisations, are: